gklyne/I-D/app/app.md

 the implementation MAY fail such resolutions with the equivalent of "Not Implemented".

-It is not specified in this Internet-Draft how an implementation can determine the media type of a file within an archive.
+It is not undefined by this specification how an implementation can determine the media type of a file within an archive.
 This could be expressed in secondary resources (such as a manifest), be determined by file extensions or magic bytes.